 - How long does it take you to get to work by bike or public transit?

-- Do you live near a car rental or car-sharing service?
+- Is there a car rental or car-sharing service in your area?

 If you’re considering saying goodbye to your car, Pippa Van Dam recommends experimenting for a month before committing.
 “It’s interesting to see what impact it has on your life,” she says.
 “We find not having a car makes us a little more active.
 If it’s cold weather or raining, we might have driven our daughter to daycare.
 We can’t do that anymore... but you get used to it, you find other solutions.”

 As well as being good for your health (both physical and mental), walking is eco-friendly and free.

 You can buy your own bike or rent a bike from a program like BIXI Montréal for $92/year or Bike Share Toronto for $115/year.
 Travelling on two wheels is affordable and enjoyable, especially with children!

 The bus, train and subway are all fast and safe ways to get around.
 Best of all, it costs only a few dollars a trip!